NREL/mappymatch/docs/source/general/contributing.rst

          conda activate mappy_match

       .. code-block:: sh
-         :caption: Verify install by running tests.
+         :caption: Verify installation by running tests.

          python -m unittest discover

       .. code-block:: output
-         :caption: Return should look something this, but test number may vary.
+         :caption: Return should look like this, but the number of tests will vary.

          ................................................
          ---------------------------------------------------------------